-One of the driving factors behind we do what we do at DN is the hope that we can inspire and influence potential filmmakers looking to get a foothold in the industry.
+One of the driving factors behind what we do at DN is the hope that we can inspire and influence potential filmmakers looking to get a foothold in the industry.
 Usually this involves sharing independent filmmaking we love, but on occasions – like this – it means we can share something a little different – in this case, a book.
 Written by director and friend of the site Jason B. Kohl, Film School: A Practical Guide to an Impractical Decision is an accessible and informative book aimed at both prospective and current film students.
 Providing essential information on not just whether you should apply to film school, but how to get the best out of your time there, Kohl’s revealing book will hopefully prove to be an indispensable guide for those of you thinking of following this path into filmmaking.

 It feels as if this book was born not just to fill a hole in the market, but to provide essential guidance you felt was missing in a filmmaker’s career – where did the inspiration to write the book come from?

 My inspiration was twofold.